 Now, lets talk about dog friendly stores!

 Almost any pet store will happily welcome your leashed dog, so listing them all is unnecessary.
 Be aware of the tendency to run into other dogs at the ends of the aisle.

 Bonus: there are often treats at the register.

 We encourage you to support your local small businesses.
 We love Howling at The Moon Bakery in Winston-Salem!

 Home Depot has been happily welcoming dogs for ages.
 But the official pet policy of Home Depot is a little elusive.
 We recommend calling ahead.

 Like Home Depot, Lowes has a policy based on the individual location.
-Call ahead unless you’re only going to the Outdoor Living section, which is generally dog-friendly everywhere.
+Call ahead unless you only go to the Outdoor Living section, which is generally dog-friendly everywhere.

 Like many hardware stores, Habor Freight is dog-friendly.

-Though it doesn’t have an official policy, this chain is dog-friendly at all of its locations.
+Though it has no official policy, this chain is dog-friendly at all locations.
 They allow all animals, so be sure your dog can handle seeing chickens and livestock in case you run into them, or it could get awkward.

 THE MALL AND SUCH